-PitchBox starts from $195 per month, so it’s approaching the upper end of the price range.
+PitchBox has no published pricing, but it starts from $195 per month, so it’s approaching the upper end of the price range.
 Indeed, it seems to be more geared towards marketing agencies, or at least larger brands.
 It’s expensive, but you do get an awful lot for your money.
 The question is really if you need that level of functionality.

 One of the great features of this blogger outreach software is automatic follow-up.
 After a set period of time, PitchBox will send a follow-up email to anyone who hasn’t already responded.
 To their credit, they boast that their users get an average response rate of around 62%.

 The level of analytics on offer is really impressive too.
 You can of course keep track of the success of your campaigns.
 Additionally, since PitchBox is mainly aimed at agencies, you can also track your team members’ performance.
 This is great for maximizing their productivity in a big team.

 Starting at $99 per month, BuzzSumo is firmly in the midrange of the blogger outreach tools on this list.
 That means it might be more appropriate for sites with traffic numbers around 1-10k a month.
 It’s great for small teams too.
 Even at the lowest tier, you get 5 separate accounts.